sententia/Cordova-Clone/README.md

 | Splashscreen             | No        | No                           |
 | Storage                  | No        | Yes                          |

-Please review to the version-history.md file for a more outlined progress
+Please review the version-history.md file for a more outlined progress

 Contributing
 =============